-Use the figure below to help you determine placement.
-Image size increases with distance, but can vary depending on how you've adjusted the optical zoom and other settings.
-(For detailed calculations for the lens you are using, see page 18.)
+If you're using the standard lens, refer to the figure below to help you determine placement.
+(For detailed guidelines on placing the projector with any lens, see page 112.)
+Note that image size increases with distance, but can vary depending on how you've adjusted the optical zoom and other settings.